rust-lang/book/second-edition/src/ch01-02-hello-world.md

 want to add dependencies, and if you start off using Cargo, that will be a lot easier to do.

-As the vast, vast majority of Rust projects use Cargo, we will assume that you’re using it for the rest of the book.
+As the vast majority of Rust projects use Cargo, we will assume that you’re using it for the rest of the book.
 Cargo comes installed with Rust itself, if you used the official installers as covered in the Installation chapter.
 If you installed Rust through some other means, you can check if you